corda/corda/experimental/cpp-serializer/README.md

 # Corda Blob Inspection

-This is a best effort attempt at a C++ implemention of the CORDA serialization framework in a non JVM language.
+This is a best effort attempt at a C++ implementation of the CORDA serialization framework in a non JVM language.
 The initial target is a working "blob inspector", that is an exe that can take a serialised blob from a vault (or other) and decode it using C++.

 ## Currently Working

 An implementation of a "blob inspector" that can take a serialised blob and decode it into a printable JSON format where that blob contains a constrained set of types.
 The current limitation with this implementation is that it does not understand associative containers (maps).

-## Fututre Work
+## Future Work

  * Encode and decode of local C++ types
- * Decpdable encode of native types
+ * Decodable encode of native types
  * Some schema generation from the JVM canonical source

 ## Dependencies